Greenhouse gas emissions

 Instead, the market-based method determines GHG emissions from the purchase of electricity by considering the specific emission factors reported by our suppliers.
 For the purchase of electricity from renewable energy sources, a zero emission factor is attributed for the scope 2.

-Stable and structural reduction of at least 20% in GHG emissions compared with base year 2013
+Stable and structural reduction in GHG emissions of at least 20% by 2020 compared with base year 2013.

 Breakdown of GHG emissions by Scope